Design rules for industrial-scale sintering of UB4-UBC composites with high uranium density: Results

 \subsection{Gibb’s free energy calculations}

 The Gibbs free energy of reaction was calculated to show the correlation between the partial pressure of CO gas released, temperature, and spontaneity of the reactions.
+The results serve as guideline for choosing the sintering temperatures.
 The Gibbs free energy for a specific reaction can be computed based on the molarity of reactants and products using Equation (2):

-\(\Delta\)G\textsubscript{rxn }is the Gibbs free energy of formation for a reactant (r) or product (p) in units of J/mol at standard pressure and C is the molar quantity of each reactant or product.
-When a gaseous species is present in the reactants or products, the Gibbs free energy of the reaction can be written with respect to the partial pressures of gases produced in the reaction.
+\(\Delta\)G\textsubscript{rxn }is the Gibbs free energy of formation for a reactant (r) or product (p) in units of J/mol at standard pressure, C is the molar quantity of each reactant or product and T is the temperature.
+When gaseous species are present in the reactants or products, the Gibbs free energy of the reaction can be written with respect to the partial pressures of gases produced in the reaction.
 In the case of the synthesis of \ce{UB4}, CO is produced as a by-product of the carboborothermic reduction reaction:

 The effect of the CO partial pressure on the Gibbs free energy of reaction can be written as\autocite{TURNER2020152388}: